-- On the most elementary level, a subject may observe or alter an object. - Observe: to look at the contents of an object - Alter: to change the contents of an object - Usually a richer set of access operations is used.
+On the most elementary level, a subject may observe or alter an object.

+- Observe: to look at the contents of an object - Alter: to change the contents of an object - Usually a richer set of access operations will be used.